Skip to contents

 When to Use Local Calculations

 The NIH HEAL MME Online Calculator currently has a rate limit of 50 requests per 15 minutes, where each calculation request is unique to a patient.
-For datasets with substantially more than 50 patients, you can use calculate_mme_local() which performs the exact same calculations locally:
+You can use calculate_mme.list() with the use_api = FALSE, which performs the exact same calculations locally:

 # Use local calculation (no API call)